MPh-py/MPh/docs/demonstrations.md

 `["0.1", "0.2", "0.5"]`, the Python equivalent of just that: a list of these three strings.

-Occasionally, when translating Java (or Matlab) code you find in the documentation — or a blog entry, as the case was here —, you will have to amend code lines such as the one above.
+Occasionally when translating Java (or Matlab) code you find in the documentation — or a blog entry, as the case was here —, you will have to amend code lines such as the one above.
 But they are few and far between.
 And the error messages you might receive would point you in the right direction.

-The upside of using the Python interface is:
+The upside of using the Python interface, rather than Java, is:
 * You don't really need to know Java.
 Just a little, to understand that occasionally we have to take care of type conversions that JPype cannot handle all by itself.
 Which is rare.